Last updated on December 13th, 2025

 Embrace True Neutral Colors by Adding a Pop of Deep Blue

-This light, breezy living room perfectly shows off the blue sofa by adding hints of burnt orange throughout the neutral colors in the space.
+This light, breezy living room perfectly showcases the blue sofa by adding hints of burnt orange as accent colors throughout the neutral palette in the space.
 Everything here is clean and crisp, with the blue sofa providing a gentle touch of contrast.
-The addition of plants here and there breathes even more life into the room.

 via Alvhem